AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

         )
         image_url = response.data[0].url
       ```
   * It mints the particular NFT that will be rewarded to the ambassadors using the web3 python api.
-This api allows to mint the NFT in the Polkadot MoonBeam network.
+This api allows to mint the NFT in the Polkadot Moonbeam network.
 The NFT will be available for project ambassadors in their Polkadot Talisman wallet.
 Moreover the NFTs can also be traded in the Mintverse platform which is the world’s leading NFT aggregation marketplace, where users can easily collect and trade various types of NFT assets.
-Minting is performed using the new feature of dynamic NFT minting available in project's airdrop smart contract defined below.
+Minting is performed using the new feature of dynamic NFT minting available in the project's airdrop smart contract defined below.